ansab234/user-management-app-MERN/README.md

 # User Management App

-This project is about user management app build in MERN Stack and MUI as a frontend library.
+This project is about user management app built in MERN Stack and MUI as a frontend library.

 Also, this Project is deployed on Heroku.